grata-labs/gitcache-cli/README.md

 ## How it works

-GitCache CLI mirrors Git repositories to `~/.gitcache/` using `git clone --mirror`.
-This creates a bare repository that can be used as a local cache for faster subsequent clones and fetches.
+GitCache CLI mirrors Git repositories to `~/.gitcache/` using `git clone --mirror`, creating a bare repository for fast local caching.
+It scans your lockfile for Git dependencies, resolves references, and pre-builds tarballs for optimized npm installs.
+All install operations use the local cache for maximum speed.
+Team cache/proxy support is coming soon.

 ## Roadmap